 - 1.0 Introduction

 - 2.0 Objectives

 - 3.0 Main Content

 - 3.1 The Light Microscope

 - 3.2 Electron Microscope

 - 4.0 Conclusion

 - 5.0 Summary

-- 6.0 Tutor-Marked Assignment
+- 6.0 Tutor Marked Assignments

-- 7.0 References/Further Reading
+- 7.0 References /Further Reading

 Microbiology is the study of organisms too small to be seen distinctly with the unaided eyes.
-The nature of this discipline makes the microscope of crucial importance because the study of microorganisms is impossible without the microscope.
-Microscopes provide magnification which enables us to see microorganisms and study their structures.
+The nature of this discipline makes the microscope of crucial importance because the study of microorganisms microscope.
+Microscopes is impossible without the provide magnification which enables us to see microorganisms and study their structures.
 The magnification attained by microscopes range from x100 to x400,000 in addition there are different types of microscopes and many techniques have been developed by which specimens of microorganisms can be prepared for examination.
 This unit examines the different types of microscopes, how the microscopes work and how specimens are prepared for examination.

-Byy the end of this unit, you should be able to:
+At the end of this unit, you should be able to:

-- define the term microscope
+- Define the term microscope

-- state the two categories of microscope
+- State the categories of microscope

-- describe the bright field microscope
+- Describe the bright field microscope

-- explain the resolving power
+- Explain the term resolving power

-- describe methods of preparing and staining specimens
+- Describe methods of preparing and staining specimens

-- describe the scanning electron microscope and the transmission electron microscope.
+- Describe the scanning electron microscope and the transmission electron microscope.

-3.0 MAIN CONTENT